 As a child Héloïse Brion shuttled from her American life in Florida to summers at her French grandmother’s home in the Pyrenees.
 Her memories of those summers are the stuff of fairy-tales—days spent in the service and rhythm of preparing meals over the wood-fired oven.
 After a stint in fashion, Héloïse and her husband bought an old hunting lodge in Normandy they named Miss Maggie and settled in with their young family.
 In Miss Maggie’s Kitchen: Relaxed French Entertaining (Flammarion, 2020), Héloïse shares the rustic cuisine of her ancestral home and the casually chic way of entertaining in the French country style.
 Try Héloïse's recipe for Butternut Squash, Asparagus, and Pea Lasagna.

 Most consider the portrait and the landscape to be opposing visual expressions.
 In Garden Portraits: Experiences of Natural Beauty (Monacelli Press, 2020), photographer Larry Lederman turns that thinking on its head, capturing gardens with the tenderness and familiarity often reserved for a sitting subject.
 The book’s 16 private gardens present the garden as a space itself; in Larry’s words, “a portal to the natural world.”

 In Be My Guest: At Home with the Tastemakers (Flammarion, 2020), Pierre Sauvage of bespoke decorative accessories firm Casa Lopez delivers on three fronts—we step into the interiors of 20 tastemakers, see how they entertain, and learn about their favorite recipes, tried and true and often handed down.
-See our book review.
+See our book review and excerpt.